Gwen (film)

-Gwen is a 2018 British period folk horror drama film with elements of gothic, supernatural, and psychological horror, written by William McGregor.
-The film premiered at the Toronto International Film Festival in 2018, where the film's star Eleanor Worthington Cox received the Toronto International Film Festival Rising Star award.
+Gwen is a 2018 British period folk horror drama film, incorporating elements of gothic, supernatural, and psychological horror.
+It was written and directed by William McGregor.
+The film premiered at the 2018 Toronto International Film Festival (TIFF), where lead actress Eleanor Worthington Cox received the Festival's Rising Star award.
 The film is produced by Hilary Bevan Jones.

-After the Toronto International Film Festival premiere, Gwen was picked up for distribution in the United States and internationally.
+Following its premiere, Gwen was acquired for distribution in the United States and other international markets.

 Plot

-Gwen, a young farm girl in North Wales, is out playing with her sister Mari.
-They pass a neighbouring farmhouse where a group of men are tending to some dead bodies.
-The village doctor says that the entire family died of cholera.
+In 19th-century North Wales, Gwen, a young farm girl, lives with her mother and young sister, Mari.
+While playing outdoors, they pass a neighbouring farmhouse where a group of men are tending to some dead bodies who died of cholera according to the village doctor.

 Gwen is chastised by her mother for being late and for burning their supper.
-Her father is not around, for an undisclosed reason.
-During the night, Gwen wakes and hears a commotion outside, she goes outside but is unable to see anything because of the stormy weather.
+During the night, Gwen is awakened by a commotion outside, but is unable to see anything due to the stormy weather.

-The next day, the family goes to church.
-As they leave, Gwen's mother has a brief conversation with a man, which seems to leave both of them disturbed.
+The next day, the family attends church.
+As they leave, Gwen's mother has a brief conversation with a man.
 On their return home, they find an animal heart nailed to their front door.
-The heart is thrown into the fireplace and Gwen's mother seems to go into a trance.
+The heart is thrown into the fireplace and appears to enter a trance.
 The following day, Gwen finds their crops have spoiled.
-That night, Gwen asks about the man her mother spoke to, and asks if she is planning to sell the house, which her mother denies.
+That night, Gwen asks about the man her mother spoke to, and asks if she plans to sell the house, which her mother denies.

-The following day, Gwen awakes to see her mother standing in the pasture among their entire flock of sheep, all of which are dead and mutilated.
-Gwen goes to investigate the house of the neighbours who died.
-She observes bloody hand prints throughout the house and rotting food on the table as if something sudden and violent had happened.
-Mother finds her in the house and it is revealed that the neighbours' sheep died in a similar way before the family died.
+Soon after, Gwen sees her mother standing in the pasture among their sheep, all of which have been killed and mutilated.
+Investigating the house of the dead neighbours, Gwen sees bloody hand prints throughout the house and rotting food on the table, as if something sudden and violent had happened.
+The sheep were also mutilated.
 Later, Mother chastises Gwen for entering the house and refuses to listen when Gwen points out the similarities to their own situation.

-Back at home, Mother has a violent seizure.
-Gwen puts her to bed and takes care of Mari.
-The next day, though still weak and ill, Mother insist on going to church, where she experiences another seizure, prompting attention from the village doctor, Doctor Wren.
-He prescribes three bottles of a tonic wine, as they have no money, Gwen takes one bottle with the promise to pay him back after the next market.
-Wren says that the payment is due to the Quarry, which owns his practice.
-With her mother still ill, Gwen goes to retrieve eggs from the hen but finds that a rat has destroyed the eggs.
-After supper, Gwen finds her mother cutting her arms and letting the blood flow into a bowl.